Making Tax Digital

 Then from April 2026 you'll be required to follow the Making Tax Digital for Income Tax and Self Assessment rules.

 The Making Tax Digital brand also covers other types of tax, VAT being one of the most prominent.
-As a landlord it's most likely Making Tax Digital for Income Tax and Self Assessment (MTD for ITSA) will be the first that affects you.
+As a landlord it's most likely Making Tax Digital for Income Tax (MTD for IT) will be the first that affects you.

 What do you need to do for Making Tax Digital (as a landlord)?